Terryiscool160/Luabin/README.md

 this was made i realised hastebin was not the best, and that it was slow as hell, as well as extremely bloated and inefficient

+# Self hosting
-an example nginx config is as followed (the one in conf/ is only for development):
+you should make sure to edit `index.html` to change the `tor` url if you have one, or just leave it to default an example nginx config is as followed (the one in conf/ is only for development):
 ```nginx
 server {